Best Practices for Creating Connectors

 ConnectionDetails Entity

 Use a ConnectionDetails entity for all general connection and security settings for the call.
-Use a ConnectionDetails_Get microflow in all your Operations.
-This way it is easy to change all the settings in one location.
-The individual settings can be stored in a constant or in the database and set in the create.
-Using constants are recommended because this avoids a dependency on the Encryption module.
+Use a ConnectionDetails_Get microflow in all your operations.
+This makes it easy to change all the settings in one location.
+Individual settings can be stored in a constant or in the database, and set during creation.
+Using constants is recommended because this avoids a dependency on the encryption module.

-If you do need to store sensitive information in the database, then always use the Encryption module to encrypt and store and to retrieve and decrypt the information.
+If you need to store sensitive information in the database, always use the Encryption module to encrypt and store, and to retrieve and decrypt the information.

 Persistable Entities

-If possible, avoid storing persistable data into persistable entities for your connector module.
-Developers will remove modules when troubleshooting Java compile issues.
+If possible, avoid storing persistable data in persistable entities for your connector module.
+Developers will remove modules when troubleshooting Java compiling issues.
 If they add them back, data stored in persistable entities is lost.

 Toolbox Actions and Non-Persistable Entities (NPEs)